-Lecturer Brian Carpenter's 3D Mixed Media class presents Wearable Conditions.
-Using a variety of mediums and technologies, students within the class have been working hard all semester to design and create wearable art based on diseases, viruses and disorders.
-Come check out the exhibition April 9th at 7pm in the Toledo Museum of Art Green Room!
+Wearable Conditions Lecturer Brian Carpenter's 3D Mixed Media class presented Wearable Conditions.
+Using a variety of mediums and technologies, students within the class (Spring 2015) designed and created wearable art based on diseases, viruses and disorders.
+The exhibition was April 9th in the Toledo Museum of Art Green Room.

 UT at SPE National Conference